Jiyu-ISCAS/qe-treewidth-artifact/README.md

     When the activation succeeds your shell prompt will typically show `(.venv)` at the start and you can run `pip3 list` to check installed packages.

-3. Run the main algorithm to extract heuristic elimination orders from `.smt2` files using the provided script
+3. (*Optional*) Run the smoke test early to test the algorithm pipeline

     ```shell
+    bash scripts/smoke_test.sh
+    ```

+4. Run the main algorithm to extract heuristic elimination orders from `.smt2` files using the provided script

+    ```shell
     bash scripts/heuristic.sh
     ```

-4. Verify results on LRA examples by running the bulk test script
+5. Verify results on LRA examples by running the bulk test script

     ```shell
     bash scripts/bulk_FME.sh
     ```

-5. Verify results on NRA examples
+6. Verify results on NRA examples
    - Download `Wolfram Engine 14.3` from the official site (<https://www.wolfram.com/engine/>) since no direct download link is available. `Wolfram Engine` is free but requires a one-time activation.
 Click `Start Download`, follow the `Get your license` link, sign in with your Wolfram ID, and complete the activation.
    - Make the installer executable and install (example)